-Depending on your organization, it's possible you already have a mandate from leadership to explore regulatory as an area for digitization or improvement opportunities.
+Depending on your organization, it's possible you already have a mandate from leadership to explore Quality for digitization or improvement opportunities.
 If so, this is the time to dig into that mandate.
 If not, use your working group to identify a process or system problem that appears: